 This process can take a couple of years to accomplish, and the medication regimen has to be strictly followed.
 It's also possible for a dog to suffer more damage to their system.

 In a case of a very severe heartworm infestation, surgical removal of worms may be applied (27).
 In most cases, this is better and safer for the dog, because the worms are removed quicker and there's less anesthesia used on the animal (28, 29, 30).
 For example, a rate of removing worms from a dog with the use of alligator forceps was found to be at 91.4% during 30.0 ± 7.6 min of procedure time (31).

 Medications Used in the Treatment of Heartworm

-Ivermectin is advised because of the slow kill rate, and it is less stress on the dog.
-To kill the adult heartworms, most vets recommend melarsomine.
-It is injected far into the muscles on the dog's back.
-This can be very painful.
-The dog usually gets pain medication that is given with the injections to lower the pain and discomfort.
+Ivermectin is advised because of the slow kill rate less stress on the dog (32, 33).
+To kill the adult heartworms, vets recommend melarsomine (34, 35, 36).
+It's injected into the muscles on a dog's back, which can be painful.
+Your pet will receive pain medication beforehand.

-This is given in two different ways depending on the health of the dog.
-For a reasonably healthy dog, it is two injections one day apart.
-The second way is better for dogs showing signs of the disease.
-It is one shot, then in a month, the other two shots are given a day apart.
-Using this method, there is less chance of a bad reaction when the dog is infested.
+There are two different ways of delivery.
+For a healthier dog, it'll be two injections, one day apart.
+For dogs showing stronger signs of the disease, it'll be one shot, then the other two shots after a month, given a day apart.
+That way there is less of a chance for bad reactions.

-Her monthly heartworm pill will need to be continued.
-Proper nutrition goes a long way in the recovery process as well.
-The right diet will give your dog the vitamins and other nutrients she needs to recover from the treatment.
-Once the tests show she is healthy, you can start short walks, gradually increasing her activity.
+Your pet's monthly heartworm pill will need to be continued.
+Good nutrition goes a long way in the recovery process, too.
+Once the tests show a dog is finally healthy, you can start short walks, gradually increasing your pet's activity levels.